jsspec/jsspec.github.io/index.md

                        summary (if the selected formatter provides one) --random,  -R    Flag to run tests in random order.
 Default: true
-                     - thus to turn this off, you have to pass this option twice --format,  -f    Output formatter:
+                     - thus to turn this off, you have to pass this option twice --seed, -s       Provide a seed number, must be a positive integer.
+Presence of this option forces running tests in random order.
+  --format,  -f    Output formatter:
                      'documentation' ('d' for short) or
                      'dot' ('o' for short)